rumq/java-springboot-course/README.md

 # Day 07 ch04 Bean Dependency Injection

-In this class we continued with `04 Bean Dependency Injection`.
+In this class we continued with 04_Beans_DependencyInjection.

 We looked at some more examples of injecting values from [pawarv-demo-02-basics](https://github.com/rumq/spring-boot-in-3-weeks/tree/master/pawarv/pawarv-demo-02-basics).